TheHive-Project/TheHiveDocs/TheHive4/User/Analyzer-templates.md

 The management page is accessible from the header menu through the *Admin > Analyzer templates* menu and required a use with the `manageAnalyzerTemplate` permission  (refer to [Organisations, Users and sharing](./Manage-orgs-users.md#permissions)).

+Note that analyzer templates are global and common to all the organisations.

 ![List analyzer templates](./files/list-analyzer-templates.png)

 Analyzer templates are still customisable via the UI and can also be imported.